ATT: 6 months after its release, what impact for the App Tracking Transparency?

 On the other hand, the CPM on iOS is decreasing because the SKAdNetwork traffic is sold at a lower price by the sources and there is less and less competition due to a switch in spending towards Android.
 As for us, we see a decrease of -47% for the iOS CPM.

-This shift can be seen in the graph below, taken from an article in Singular
+This shift can be seen in the graph below, taken from an article in Singular.

-A higher than expected rate of IDFA
+A higher than expected IDFA rate

 Early estimates put the rate of users with IDFA at between 10 and 15%.
 We are talking here about opt-in firstly from the application and secondly from the source that broadcasts the campaigns (double opt-in).